Chapter Text

 When he reached the counter, he set the book down in front of the librarian and slid his arms over one another, leaning forward until his weight was mostly on the sturdy surface and his hips were jutting straight out behind him.
 Crossing one leg behind the other, he waited for the librarian to notice.
 Judging by the low whistle somewhere behind him, someone certainly did.
 The sound was what made the librarian’s eyes flick up from the page, landing right on Angel.

-“Are you ready to check out?” he asked flatly.
+“Are you ready to check out?”

 The librarian pointedly closed his book with a snap.